Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ```

 ### 4. Creating the DAO Contract
+For the entire use case of this tutoria, we'll consider a creating a DAO for a local community of builders (), The DAO wil be resposible for managing all funds and proposals for community projects.
+We'll call it **ComunityBuidDao**.
+This name is not neccesariliy encoded into the contract it is what we will call the community.

 To define the functions in your Dao contract, copy and paste the code below.
 In the next few steps, you will create and understand each function in the DAO contract.

 ```rust
 impl DaoVoting for Contract {